hganjoo/ecosmogeft/README-EFT.md

 If eflin=.true., the code will output the same fields, but these have no meaning since the chi is not computed in the linear case.
 Psi and Chi can be obtained in this case by rescaling phi by mu_chi and mu_psi (see Cusin et al)

+## Compile time directory-making:

+If compiled with -DNMKDIR, directories are not created by the code.
+You will have to create the output directory structure before running the simulation.